MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-lists.md

 **Using a details page for the Create function**

-You can use a custom page, entity form, or Web form in the same fashion for the Create function.
+You can use a custom page, basic form, or Web form in the same fashion for the Create function.
 This is an alternative to defining a Create action on the form.
 You cannot define both a Create action *and* a custom page for Create: defining a custom action takes precedence.

 If you assign a webpage to the Create Lookup on the entity list and do not specify a Create action by using Configuration, a Create button will be rendered on the list; this button will link the user to the custom page you have designated for Create.